277 Fury vs. 308 Win: Should the Army Go Back to the 308?

 277 Fury vs 308 Ballistics

-Below, you’ll find our ballistics tables for multiple factory loads for 308 Winchester and SIG 277 Fury.
-This data is for reference only, and actual ballistic performance can vary depending on barrel length, load, and other shooting conditions.
+Below you’ll find our ballistics tables for multiple 308 Winchester and 277 Fury factory loads.
+These data are for reference only, as actual ballistic performance varies depending on barrel length, load, and other shooting conditions.

 277 Fury Ballistics